NSS-Team/.github/profile/README.md

 ## Project Status

-The system is currently under active development, led by the ICT Operations team at NUST.
+The system is currently under active development by a student-led team, working under the guidance of the ICT Directorate at NUST.
 All contributions are restricted to authorized personnel.

 ---